-(h) No permit or permit amendment is required for closure operations at an unlined landfill which began disposal operations prior to July 1, 1992 and which has been ordred closed under section 6610a or chapter 201 of this title.
-Closure and post-closure operations covered by this provision are limited to the following on-site operations: final landfill cover system construction and related maintenance operations, water quality monitoring, landfill gas control systems installation and maintenance, erosion control measures, site remediation and general maintenance.
+- (h) No permit or permit amendment is required for closure operations at an unlined landfill which began disposal operations prior to July 1, 1992 and which has been ordered closed under section 6610a or chapter 201 of this title.
+Closure and postclosure operations covered by this provision are limited to the following on-site operations: final landfill cover system construction and related maintenance operations, water quality monitoring, landfill gas control systems installation and maintenance, erosion control measures, site remediation and general maintenance.
 Prior to issuing a final order for closure for landfills qualifying for this exemption, a public informational meeting shall be noticed and held by the secretary with public comment accepted on the draft order.
 The public comment period shall extend no less than seven days before the public meeting and 14 days after the meeting.
 Public comment related to the public health, water pollution, air pollution, traffic, noise, litter, erosion and visual conditions shall be considered.
 Landfills with permits in effect under this chapter as of July 1, 1994, shall not qualify for an exemption as described under this section. -- Added 1994, No. 232 (Adj.
 Sess.), § 4, eff.
-June 17, 1994.
+June 17, 1994. - (i) The repair or replacement of railroad facilities used for transportation purposes, as part of a railroad's maintenance, shall not be considered to be substantial changes and shall not require a permit as provided under subsection (a) of this section, provided that the replacement or repair does not result in the physical expansion of the railroad's facilities. --Added 1994, No. 200 (Adj.
+Sess.), § 2, eff.
+June 17, 1994. - (j) With respect to the extraction of slate from a slate quarry that is included in final slate quarry registration documents, if it were removed from a site prior to June 1, 1970, the site from which slate was actually removed, if lying unused at any time after those operations commenced, shall be deemed to be held in reserve, and shall not be deemed to be abandoned.